There are several options for filing your taxes.

 - A voided bank check, if you wish to have your refund automatically deposited

-- A copy of last year's return (not necessary but will be helpful)
+- A copy of last year's return (necessary if you itemized the previous year)

-- If you are married and filing jointly, both parties must be present to sign return.
+- If you are married and filing jointly, both parties should be present to sign return.

 2. File online.